 It could’ve been me.
 It could’ve been you, your mother, your wife, your daughter.
 It could’ve been any woman living in the “wrong” time, the “wrong” place, believing the “wrong” thing.
 Nadia Murad’s story is the story of every woman who could have been her and wasn’t.
 Her story is the story of every woman in her tribe who had been her to someone else: a slave, an object, a sabayya.

 Nadia grew up in a village outside of Mosul, Iraq called Kocho.
 Her family lived a simple life of farming, community, and prayer.
 But they weren’t Muslim.
 They were Yazidi, an almost dirty word to the leaders and followers of ISIS who were quickly taking over Iraq.
-And so, when ISIS decided they wanted the Yazidi gone and they needed a collection of dispensable of women to keep them occupied, they began destroying the Yazidi, killing their men, kidnapping their boys, and forcing their women into a slave of sex trade.
+And so, when ISIS decided they wanted the Yazidi gone and they needed a collection of dispensable women to keep them occupied, they began destroying the Yazidi, killing their men, kidnapping their boys, and forcing their women into slaves of sex trade.

 But it was still hard for Nadia to believe anything would happen to her village, to her.
 Nadia was born in 1993, there hadn’t been an attack on the Yazidi in her life time.
 Even when ISIS came to Kocho, surrounding the borders and denying anyone entrance to and exit from the city, Nadia still had faith that everything would be okay.

 And then it wasn’t.
 And then all of the men were dead.
 And Nadia was separated from her family.
 And she was sold.
 And she was raped.
 And she was beaten.
 And every ounce of dignity she had was taken from her.
 And she didn’t give up.